Tejavardhan-Ushkam/HPSC_Project/README.md

 ## LLM Usage Disclosure

+AI assistance was used in finshing this project.
+Like Claude to generate the basic structure and bug fixing.
-AI assistance was used to debugg the initial codes.
+ChatGPT to debugg the initial codes and documentation purposes as well.

 ---